ietf-wg-privacypass/base-drafts/draft-svaldez-pp-http-api.md

 }
 ~~~

-4. The Client upon receipt of this message should verify the
+4. The client upon receipt of this message should verify the
    ``signature`` using the ``verification_key`` from the configuration
    and return the ``result``.

 ## Direct Redemption {#direct-redemption}

 Inputs:
-- ``server_origin``: The Server origin to redeem a token for.
+- ``server_origin``: The server origin to redeem a token for.
 - ``target``: The target endpoint to send the token to.
 - ``additional_data``: Additional data to bind to this redemption
   request.

-1. When a Client wants to redeem tokens for a server, it should first
+1. When a client wants to redeem tokens for a server, it should first
-   fetch a key commitment from the issuer via the process described in
+   fetch a key commitment from the server via the process described in
    {{key-commitment}} and keep the result as ``commitment``.

-2. The Client should then look up the storage partition associated with
+2. The client should then look up the storage partition associated with
    ``server_origin`` and fetch a ``redemption_token`` and
    ``public_key``.

-3. The Client should verify that the ``public_key`` is in the current
+3. The client should verify that the ``public_key`` is in the current
    ``commitment``.
 If not, it should discard the token and fail the
    redemption attempt.

-4. As part of the request to ``target``, the Client will include the
+4. As part of the request to ``target``, the client will include the
    token as part of the request in the ``Sec-Privacy-Pass`` header along
    with whatever other parameters are being passed as part of the
    request to ``target``.
 The header will contain a message of type